wkumari/draft-perkins-intarea-multicast-ieee802/README.md

-   This section lists some optimizations that have been specified for use with 802.11 that are aimed at reducing or eliminating the causes of performance loss discussed in section Section 3.
+   This section lists some optimizations that have been specified for use with 802.11 that are aimed at reducing or eliminating the causes of performance loss discussed in Section 3.

 5.1.
 Proxy ARP in 802.11-2012